-Americans have an easy way to crush Covid-19 – one that would let more businesses fully reopen safely, reduce the need for masks and help prevent more dangerous variants from emerging.
+Americans have an easy way to crush Covid-19 – one that would let businesses fully reopen safely, ditch the need for social distancing and restore a mask-free return to normalcy.

-But many don’t want to get vaccinated as myths and misunderstandings spread.
+But many Americans don’t want to get vaccinated as myths and misunderstandings spread.

 As of mid-July, less than 60% of eligible Americans ages 12 and up have been fully vaccinated.